 - The value of reversionary superannuation income streams at the time the individual becomes entitled to them (note that the surviving spouse does not inherit his or her spouse’s transfer balance cap).

 - Excess transfer balance earnings that accrue on excess transfer balance amounts.

 Note that investment losses or investment gains are not deducted or added, respectively, to a person’s transfer balance account.
 Pension benefit payments do not reduce a person’s transfer balance account either.

-Important: The treatment of defined benefit death benefits pensions is similar to how regular defined benefit pensions are dealt with under the transfer balance cap rules.
-See SuperGuide article Burden for retirees: Monitoring the $1.6 million transfer balance cap.
+Important: The treatment of defined benefit death benefits pensions is similar to how regular defined benefit pensions are dealt with under the transfer balance cap rules: see SuperGuide article Defined benefit pensions and the $1.6 million transfer balance cap.

 Special treatment for child death benefit pensions